You need: A Claude Pro or Max subscription ($20+ USD/month) from claude.ai

 1. Install Git

 Windows: Download from git-scm.com/downloads/win - default options, just click through.
+Claude Code on Windows requires this.

 Mac: xcode-select --install (or brew install git if you have Homebrew).